Jonas-Sébastien is pursuing a post-doctorate at the Faculy of Law of McGill University.

 The Trudeau Foundation helped me pursue my doctoral studies at the University of Oxford law faculty, which has special expertise in the philosophy of law.
 Studying there allowed me to thoroughly analyse theoretical questions about the foundations of the rights of disabled people.

-The generous amount of the Trudeau scholarship and the annual travel allowance significantly transforms the doctoral experience.
+The generous amount of the Trudeau scholarship and the annual travel allowance significantly transformed my doctoral experience.
 In my case, the Trudeau scholarship enabled me to take part in a bioethics course at NYU and to participate in many conferences, including the Amnesty Lectures at Oxford.
-I also visited world-renowned researchers working in the field of disability, including Anita Silvers, professor and chair of the philosophy department at San Francisco State University, and Eva Feder Kittay, philosophy professor at Stony Brook University (New York).
+I also visited world-renowned researchers working in the field of disability, including Anita Silvers, professor and chair of the philosophy department at San Francisco State University, and Eva Feder Kittay, professor at Stony Brook University (New York).
 I volunteered at L’Arche, a community that cares for mentally disabled people in Trosly (France), which gave me the opportunity to live with mentally disabled people and add a practical aspect to my theoretical research.
 While there, I had the privilege of speaking with the founder, Jean Vanier.
 And, finally, I was able to work with Carolyn Ells, associate professor in the biomedical ethics unit at McGill, and to develop deeper ties with the academic community where I hope to work.
 The various Trudeau events also helped me network by introducing me to exceptional academics and professionals, some of whom have become my friends.

 Justifying the Rights of Profoundly Mentally Disabled Individuals